Six Factors that Impact Adoption of Smart Mobility Systems

 Government policy is an important driver

 National, state and city governments can greatly impact speed of adoption through a combination of carrots and sticks.
 To date, the U.S. federal and state governments have pretty much focused on incentives such as tax credits and rebates to make e-mobility more affordable for early adopters.
-While the U.S. has also put in place regulatory measures to encourage car manufacturers to reduce both carbon-based fuel consumption and emissions, we have some catching up to do.
+While the U.S. has also put in place regulatory measures to encourage car manufacturers to reduce both carbon-based fuel consumption and emissions, we have some catching up to do in our journey to become carbon neutralal.
 Around the world, cities have taken the lead by imposing strict emission standards in order to improve air quality.
 They may start modestly by offering special EV parking in congested areas, or by restricting the use of older diesel cars and trucks in the city.
 But now several cities, including London, Paris, Brussels and Madrid, are taking a more aggressive approach by establishing “zero emission zones” (ZEZs) that will restrict traffic in their city centers to pedestrians, bikes, electric cars and delivery vehicles, and electrified public transit.
 These new regulations are certain to accelerate electrification of personal cars, light truck fleets and electric buses.

 We will need to build out an entirely new infrastructure and value chain